official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 objectives at Crawford should be to secure agreement to the UK’s participation in US military planning …”

-161 Letter Hoon to Prime Minister, 22 March 2002, ‘Iraq’.
+[^161]: Letter Hoon to Prime Minister, 22 March 2002, ‘Iraq’.

 467

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford452.
-Finally, Mr Hoon proposed that Mr Blair might raise with Present Bush “the need for a comprehensive public handling strategy, so that we can explain convincingly why we need to take such drastic action against Iraq’s WMD now”.
+452. Finally, Mr Hoon proposed that Mr Blair might raise with Present Bush “the need for a comprehensive public handling strategy, so that we can explain convincingly why we need to take such drastic action against Iraq’s WMD now”.